ReggieReo/MaiChaiNaHH-Hospital/readme.md

 # MaiChaiNaHH Hospital
+`MaiChaiNaHH Hospital is a simple easy to use Hospital Management System Web Application`<br>
-MaiChaiNaHH Hospital is a proposed project for the "Database Systems for Software and Knowledge Engineers" (01219231) course.
+MaiChaiNaHH Hospital is a project for the "Database Systems for Software and Knowledge Engineers" (01219231) course.
 This web application is designed to manage and streamline various aspects of hospital operations through an effective database system.
 The project's goal is to simulate a real-world